 What is the project role that “You” have in the interview with the Reads?

+System Analyst

 How are reservations made at this time?
 How do the Reads want to change the reservation system?

+Right now most reservations are made by phone, but they feel as though they’re losing clients because they have so many people who as if they can make reservations online.

 What is the benefit to Happy Valley Kennels (HVK) to developing this system?

+They can attract more customers by having online options available to them for booking.

 How many runs are there at HVK?
 How many are covered?
 How many are designed to accommodate large dogs?

+8 runs are covered, 16 can accommodate larger dogs

 How do the Reads decide which run to assign a dog to?

+It’s based on how large the dog is, what time of year it is and how much the dogs will bark

 What extra services does HVK provide for the dogs?
 What times are they performed?

+Walks are done at 7am, before it gets too hot, playtime is at 4pm and dogs are groomed throughout the day starting at 10am

 What time(s) are the feeding(s) for the dogs?

+The dogs are fed at 5pm and (if requested), they get fed at 8am as well.

 Are there items that Sally talks about that should be recorded on the Kennel Cards that are not on the Sample Kennel Cards (Exhibit 2)?

+The date of their vaccinations

 Why does Sally record the time that the dog is brought to the Kennel?
 Does she need to do this?

+They used to give discounts if they arrived after noon, but they stopped.
+She just does it now by force of habit.

 Sally indicates that she should record something on the kennel card for each dog that is brought in.
 What is it that she wants to record?

+She should be recording the date of the dog’s vaccinations that they’re aware of how up to date each dog is and know whether or not the dogs are out of date.

 What additional information needs to be kept for the cats?

+If they’re indoor or outdoor cats, whether or not they’re declawed and if they’re litter trained.
+(Cats need to be little trained)

 What is the notes section of the contract used for?
 When does Sally fill it in?

+Used to keep track of dogs special needs or if there’s any extra information about the dog that they should keep in mind.

 Calculate the total cost for the following dogs kenneled at HVK.
 Show the logic on how you arrived at the cost.